jhpyle/docassemble/_docs/packages.md

 1. Make sure the `docassemble-baseball` package exists on [PyPI] (note: it doesn't; it is just a fictional package).
 2. In the **docassemble** web app, go to Package Management.
-3. Click "Update a package."
-4. Type `docassemble.baseball` into the "Package on PyPI" field.
+3. Type `docassemble.baseball` into the "Package on PyPI" field.
-5. Click "Update."
+4. Click "Update."

 ![PyPI Install]({{ site.baseurl }}/img/pypi-install.png){: .maybe-full-width }